 - An essay is needed for all scholarships.
 Your essay will set you apart from the other applicants.
 Take your time, edit, review, and edit again!
 Write your essay in Word, then copy and paste it into the application.
 The essay should: explain your educational goals, professional goals, career aspirations, and commitment to community service, and also tell us how a scholarship award will make a difference in your personal and financial circumstances.
 Current students can seek assistance with their essay by contacting the Wright State University Writing Center.
 The minimum length for the essay is 300 words and the maximum length is 600 words.

-- Complete your 2023–24 Free Application for Federal Student Aid (FAFSA) beginning October 1, 2022.
-Your completed FAFSA should be filed by February 1, 2023, to be considered for need-based scholarships.
+- Complete the 2024–25 Free Application for Federal Student Aid (FAFSA) beginning sometime in December 2023.
+A student’s completed FAFSA should be filed by February 1, 2024, to maximize consideration for financial aid.

 Scholarship award decisions begin in the spring and continue throughout the summer.
 Students selected for an award will receive a general Financial Aid Award Notification email via their Wright State University email account.